Pamela shot to UK fame in 1979 as a comedienne, actress and sex symbol in Not the Nine O'Clock News.

 She met and married fellow comedian Billy Connolly in 1989 and turned her comedy career on its head by pursuing psychology instead.
 She's now a well known and respected clinical psychologist and author.

 Pamela was born in New Zealand and raised in Australia.
 She briefly attended the University of New South Wales before transferring to the National Institute for Dramatic Art, graduating in 1971 with Bachelor of Arts equivalency.
-She built a career in Australian theatre, playing leading roles at the Sydney Theatre Company including Threepenny Opera, Peer Gynt and Edward Bond's Lear.
+She built a career in Australian theatre, playing leading roles with the Sydney Theatre Company, including Threepenny Opera, Peer Gynt and Edward Bond's Lear.

 In 1976 Pamela arrived in the UK where she proceeded to build a TV career.
-She was an overnight sensation in the award-winning TV series Not The Nine O'Clock News, renowned for her impersonations of Angela Rippon, Jan Leeming, Kate Bush and Janet Street-Porter.
-During the latter phases of Not the Nine O’Clock News she also established herself as a live standup comic, beginning at the Edinburgh Festival.
+She was an overnight sensation in the award-winning TV series Not the Nine O'Clock News, renowned for her impersonations of Angela Rippon, Jan Leeming, Kate Bush and Janet Street-Porter.
+During the latter phases of Not the Nine O’Clock News she also established herself as a live stand-up comic, beginning at the Edinburgh Fringe Festival.

 From 2007 to 2010 Pamela presented three series of the BAFTA nominated show Shrink Rap for More 4.
 In it, she interviewed various celebrities using psychotherapeutic techniques focusing on relating childhood experiences and traumas to the adult difficulties of the celebrities.
 She has been a regular contributor to Psychologies Magazine and the Australian Women’s Weekly and writes a weekly column for The Guardian entitled 'Sexual Healing'.

 She competed in series eight of Strictly Come Dancing, attracting a wave of media attention whilst making it to the grand final, and subsequently participated in the live arena tour.